Voice of America: Russia

-In January 2016, upon his arrival in Moscow, Russian authorities detained and then deported Jeff Shell, the Chairman of the Broadcasting Board of Governors that oversees the Voice of America, despite his having a valid Russian visa.
+In January 2016, upon his arrival in Moscow, Russian authorities detained and then deported Jeff Shell, the chairman of the Broadcasting Board of Governors that oversees the Voice of America, despite his having a valid Russian visa.
 Russian authorities did not explain their actions.

-Round-the-clock broadcasting of Current Time began on February 7, 2017.
+Round-the-clock broadcasting of Russian language TV news channel Current Time began on February 7, 2017.

-In December 2017, under a new directive from Russia's Kremlin after a new law was passed by the State Duma (Russia's lower house of parliament) and the upper house Federation Council and signed by Russian President Vladimir Putin, Voice of America was deemed a "foreign agent" under the Russian foreign agent law.
+In December 2017, under a new directive from Russia's Kremlin after a new law was passed by the State Duma (Russia's lower house of parliament) and the upper house Federation Council and signed by Russian president Vladimir Putin, Voice of America was deemed a "foreign agent" under the Russian foreign agent law.
 In June 2021, the Russian news agency TASS reported that Russia's state communications watchdog Roskomnadzor complained that the foreign agent Voice of America radio station challengingly refused to observe Russian law because it had not established a Russian legal entity.
 Roskomnadzor also said that VOA was as a foreign agent "obliged to mark their content and provide information about all aspects of their activity, including a detailed description of contacts with the authorities."

 In March 2022, VOA and other news broadcasters, including the BBC, Radio Free Europe/Radio Liberty, and Deutsche Welle were blocked in Russia, as after the Russian invasion of Ukraine in February 2022, Russian authorities increased censorship of independent journalism, anti-war protests, and dissenting voices.
 Nevertheless, many Russians have used VPNs and other software to get around Russian government blocks.
 As of March 2022, VOA broadcasts were reaching people in Russia and the region through TV, FM and medium wave radio, digital, and direct-to-home satellite.
 In May 2023, Russia banned then-acting VOA chief Yolanda Lopez from ever entering the country.